Appdynamics/oracle-monitoring-extension/README.md

 Diagnostics Pack (e.g., DBA\_HIST\_% views), you might want to make use of the argument "ash\_licensed" in monitor.xml to easily en-/disable usage of such code.

 ##Contributing

-Always feel free to fork and contribute any changes directly via [GitHub](https://github.com/Appdynamics/oracle-monitoring-extension).
+Always feel free to fork and contribute any changes directly here on GitHub.

 ##Community
 Find out more in the [AppSphere](http://appsphere.appdynamics.com/t5/Extensions/Oracle-Database-Monitoring-Extension/idi-p/835) community.

 ##Support

-For any questions or feature request, please contact [AppDynamics Center of Excellence](mailto:ace-request@appdynamics.com).
+For any questions or feature request, please contact [AppDynamics Center of Excellence](mailto:help@appdynamics.com).